eecsdco/prelims_scheduler/README.md

 ### SSL Keys

-Whether running this app locally or on the server, make sure to have the following keys in place:
+Whether running this app locally, make sure to have the following keys in place:
 - /etc/ssl/certs/all.cert
 - /etc/ssl/private/key.pem

-### That's it!

-You should be able to visit the site at <https://0.0.0.0:6543/> locally or on horton at <http://horton.eecs.umich.edu:6543>.
+You should be able to visit the site at <https://0.0.0.0:6543/> locally.

+### PRODUCTION
+This project lives on horton at /var/www/html/prelims_scheduler.
+It runs via apache and is behind Shibboleth, so running `pserve` is not needed.

+Be sure the python packages version matches what's in the apache config:

+ In `apache2/sites-available/default-ssl.conf`

+make sure the Python version in this line

+`WSGIPythonPath /var/www/html/prelims_scheduler/venv_prelims/lib/python3.10/site-packages`

+matches the version that is actually in the `venv_prelims/lib` path